 Treatments for colorectal cancer

 Your care may include more than one type of treatment.
-Your care team will work with you and one another to develop a plan for your unique needs.
+Your care team will work with you to develop a plan for your unique needs.

-Our highly skilled surgeons have techniques to operate in hard-to-reach areas.
+Our highly skilled surgeons use advanced techniques to remove colorectal cancer.
 They are also experts in saving important nerves and tissues linked to sexual function and to bowel and bladder control.

 For early-stage cancers, surgery may be the only treatment you need.
-We often use a minimally invasive endoscope, a long, flexible instrument with a camera, light and tools.
+We use minimally invasive surgery when possible.
+Sometimes we use an endoscope, a long, flexible instrument with a camera, light and tools.
+Or we may use laparoscopic surgery, which involves small incisions and tiny instruments.
+This results in less pain and faster recovery.
+It also spares nearby healthy tissue.

 - Endoscopic mucosal resection (EMR): Liquid is injected under a polyp to separate it from the surface.
 The surgeon can then remove it without taking out a segment of your colon or rectum.